adaltas/node-nikita/docs/content/usages/status.md

 # Status

-The status is information indicating whether a Nikita action had any impact or not.
+The status is information indicating whether Nikita's action had any impact or not.
 It is a central Nikita concept implemented inside every action and formalized as a boolean value returned to the [action output](/current/action/output) as the `status` property.

 The status meaning may differ from one action to another, here are a few examples: